William Rainey Marshall

 William Rainey Marshall (October 17, 1825 – January 8, 1896 (Note: Newspaper articles reporting Gov. Marshall's death on April 4, 1895 were in error.
 See this article's discussion page.)) was an American politician.
-He was the fifth Governor of Minnesota from January 8, 1866, to January 9, 1870, and was a member of the Republican party.
+He was the fifth governor of Minnesota from January 8, 1866, to January 9, 1870, and was a member of the Republican party.
 He served as the Colonel of the 7th Minnesota Volunteer Infantry Regiment during the American Civil War (1861-1865) and Dakota War of 1862 (1862 - 1864), eventually achieving the rank of brevet Brigadier General.

+Life and Early Career

 He was born in Columbia, Missouri.
 Marshall first settled in Illinois and Wisconsin, where he mined for lead and surveyed land.
 He was elected to serve in the Wisconsin State Assembly in the 1st Wisconsin Legislature in 1848 as a Democrat, but his seat was successfully contested by Joseph Bowron, because his home in St. Croix Falls was on the west (Minnesota Territory) side of the new state line.
 In 1849 he crossed the St. Croix River to settle in St. Paul, soon home of his fledgling hardware business.
 He served a term in the first Minnesota territorial legislature, and his reputation grew when he served as chairman of the convention that founded the state's Republican Party.

 The one-time banker, dairy farmer, stock-raiser, and newspaper publisher volunteered to fight in both the Civil War and the Dakota War of 1862.
 He enlisted as a private in the 8th Minnesota and was quickly appointed lieutenant colonel of the 7th Minnesota on August 28, 1862.
 He fought in many of the battles of the Dakota War being promoted to colonel of his regiment on November 6, 1863.
 Marshall and his regiment were transferred to Andrew Jackson Smith's command in Missouri and took part in the pursuit of Sterling Price.
 Smith's command was attached to George H. Thomas' army outside Nashville.
 When Colonel Sylvester G. Hill was killed the first day of the battle of Nashville, Colonel Marshall took command of Hill's brigade and led it throughout the rest of the battle.
 He continued in brigade command when transferred to Mobile, Alabama, to take part in the Battle of Fort Blakeley.
 Colonel Marshall was brevetted brigadier general of volunteers, dated March 13, 1865.

+On September 6, 1865, Marshall was nominated for Governor of Minnesota by the Republican National Convention.
+It took a historic 22 ballots to elect Marshall as its nominee.
+The other candidates were John T. Averill and Charles Duncan Gilfillan.
+Averill led the first two ballots, and Marshall led in all subsequent ones.